 Do you have a passion for design, technology and prototyping?
 Do you love creating, innovating and discovering new ways of doing things?
-If so, you might be in the run to win the Faculty of Engineering’s Maker Award.
+If so, you might be in the run to win one of two Faculty of Engineering’s Maker Award.

-This $10 000 award has been created to recognize a student with inspiring achievements in the fields of engineering, design and technology.
+The $10 000 awards have been created to recognize students with inspiring achievements in the fields of engineering, design and technology.

-The recipient must display their hands-on projects, have the ability to work independently and create a
+The recipients must display their hands-on projects, have the ability to work independently and create a

 positive impact on a given community.
-He or she should possess exceptional aptitudes for self-efficacy outside of their academic activities, demonstrating resourcefulness and passion for their projects.
+They should possess exceptional aptitudes for self-efficacy outside of their academic activities, demonstrating resourcefulness and passion for their projects.

 To be eligible, the applicant must:

 - Be recognized for a design-related accomplishment in a formal or informal way

 - Meet the Faculty of Engineering criteria of enrolment

 - Undergraduate level: Must register as a full-time student for the first time, in an undergraduate program at the University of Ottawa’s Faculty of Engineering, for the entire academic year starting in September 2019.